ProductivePerson/electronChallenge/README.md

 I wanted to demonstrate an understanding of various API calls in addition to a basic level of design theory.
-Due to time constraints I also chose to skip coding in any popular library (angular, react, etc) in favor of a simple IFFI module.
+Due to time constraints I also chose to skip coding in any popular library (angular, react, etc) in favor of a simple IIFE module.

 **File Structure**

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.html` - Contains anchor targets for the apps **renderer process**.
-- `app.js` - contains entire IFFI application and logic
+- `app.js` - contains entire IIFE application and logic

 ## Links